minuscholastica/Minune/app/_posts/building-this-website.md

 ### (3) Create blog structure

-I'm just going to assume your configuration looks like mine.
+I will be assuming your configuration looks like mine.

 With App Router option you chose above, your folders would look something like this: